 Students not in compliance with the dress code will not be allowed to return to class and will be assigned an absence for each class missed, until the violation is corrected.
 If the violation can be corrected without the student missing more than ½ of a class period, the student will be assigned an unexcused tardy.
 Repeated violations will result in additional punishments.

-Fire drills and other Emergency Procedure Drills will be conducted on a regular basis.
+Fire drills and other Emergency Procedures will be conducted on a regular basis.

 In the event of severe weather (especially snow storms), MCS will follow the same school closing procedures as the public schools.
 Please listen to the local media for this information or check their website.
 We will also send an email in this event.